ibraheemdev/ibraheemca/content/posts/2020-11-28-the-why-what-and-how-of-futures-and-async-await-in-rust.md

 // and so on...
 ```

-The program works, but alot of the time it is just waiting for the previous operation to succeed, instead of working on the next one.
+The program works, but a lot of the time it is just waiting for the previous operation to succeed, instead of working on the next one.
 Why not connect to both servers at the same time?
 We could improve this code by making it multi-threaded:

 ```rust
 let thread_x = thread::spawn(|| {
   let x = TcpStream::connect("127.0.0.1")